Skip to main content

 However, last August, because of the power emergency, the Zambian government temporarily suspended import duty & taxes on all solar goods – cutting the price we’d have to pay by 50%.

-Stage Three underway
+Stage Three completed

 Stage Two completed